Our Chapter

 Prominent Alumni

 We shape men who shape the world.
-Delta Upsilon proudly celebrates the achievements of our brothers who have made meaningful impacts in their careers and communities.
+Delta Upsilon proudly celebrates the achievements of brothers who have made meaningful impacts in their careers and communities.